A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Conclusions

-To contribute in closing this undesired gap between research works, lack of interconnection of research results, as well as hindering application of the outcomes in practice, we conducted this systematic survey on automatic credibility assessment and detection of credibility signals from the NLP perspective.
-By collecting and describing {\includedTotal} research papers, we not only systematically summarized the current state of the research in (currently fragmented) research areas, but also identified challenges and potential for future research.
-Our thorough analyses and discussions aim to point to an interesting avenues for future research -- out of them, we would like to specifically highlight the adoption of latest highly-multilingual and multimodal LLMs.
-Their capabilities, currently remaining largely undiscovered, represent a way how to make a significant step forward in the area of credibility assessment.
-Moreover, they provide an unprecedented chance for deployment of the research results and providing novel credibility assessment tools to media professionals as well as general public.
-Such tools can serve both purposes -- to detect false non-credible content as well as identify credible one that is worth further reading and sharing in social media environment.
+To address this undesired gap between research works, lack of interconnection of research results, as well as hindering application of the outcomes in practice, we conducted this systematic survey on automatic credibility assessment and detection of credibility signals from the NLP perspective.
+By collecting and describing {\includedTotal} research papers, we not only systematically summarised the current state of the research in (currently fragmented) research areas, but also identified shared challenges and potential for future research.
+Our thorough analyses and discussions aim to point to an interesting avenues for future research -- particularly, we would like to highlight three most promising research streams: